terra-money/docs/docs/develop/tools.md

 ## Terrain

-Terra’s all-in-one development environment, Terrain will help you build your dApp, develop smart contracts, and interact with the Terra blockchain.
-Terrain provides both front and back end services for your dApp.
+Terra’s all-in-one development environment, Terrain provides front-end and smart contract scaffolding for your dApp, so that you can begin developing on Terra.
 Get started in 5 minutes with the [quickstart guide]([https://docs.terra.money/docs/develop/dapp/quick-start/README.html](https://docs.terra.money/docs/develop/dapp/quick-start/README.html))

 ## LocalTerra